yii2tech/balance/README.md

 should remove money from 'payment-gateway' and add them to 'virtual-money'.
 When user purchases an item, our system should remove money from 'virtual-money' and add them to 'purchases'.
 The trick is: if you sum current amount over all user related accounts ('payment-gateway' + 'virtual-money' + 'purchases'), it will always be equal to zero.
-Such check allows you to verify is something went wrong any time.
+Such check allows you to verify if something went wrong any time.

 This extension introduces term 'balance manager' as a Yii application component, which should handle all balance transactions.
 Several implementations of such component are provided: